Gmail SMTP Settings: A Step-by-Step Guide to Configuring Your Gmail SMTP

 2. Customize the settings according to your preferences and click Save Changes.

-G Suite/Google Workspace SMTP Relay Settings
+G Suite/Google Workspace SMTP relay settings

-Google Workspace (formerly G Suite) SMTP relay service allows you to send email from your organization using authenticated SMTP credentials or validated IP addresses.
+Google Workspace (formerly G Suite) SMTP relay service allows you to send emails from your organization using authenticated SMTP credentials or validated IP addresses.
 If your company sends out a lot of mails or communications, then this service comes in really handy.

-Differences Between General Gmail and Google Workspace SMTP Settings
+Differences between general Gmail and Google Workspace SMTP settings

 1. Authentication.
 Google Workspace SMTP relay does not require sender identity verification through the username and password if you authenticate using the IP address.

-2. Sending Limits.
+2. Sending limits.
 Google Workspace SMTP relay has higher sending limits compared to general Gmail SMTP settings, which is ideal for enterprises and mass mailing scenarios.

-3. Use Case.
+3. Use case.
 Google Workspace SMTP relay is intended for business and organizational use, whereas Gmail SMTP is more suited for personal email communication.

-Configuration Guidelines for G Suite/Google Workspace Users
+Configuration guidelines for G Suite/Google Workspace users

-Step 1: Enable SMTP Relay in Google Workspace Admin Console
+Step 1: Enable SMTP relay in Google Workspace admin console

 1. Go to the Google Admin console (admin.google.com).